 You'll have to wait about one day until the DNS record spreads across the DNS server structure.

 Now every server, which performs DKIM verification should be able to authenticate your signed emails.
 You can use our DKIM signature verification available at:

 It should auto-reply with the successful DKIM test results.

-I want to setup DKIM signature for domain:
+I want to set up a DKIM signature for the domain:

 then I generate the private key and retrieve selector data, which should look like this (it's one line):

 then I publish this into DNS TXT record for:

 I wait until it's on all DNS servers, and that's it.

 You should use Icewarp 9.1 or newer for creating DKIM signatures because they were some problems with previous versions.